snakehead007/localhosted-invoice-administration/README.md

 This program is mainly used for managing and administrating invoices and generating them into .pdf format

-Version 2.0 is out.
-Its fully production ready, we are still improving and adding things on a daily basis.
+Version 2.0(beta) is out.
+We are still improving and adding things on a daily basis.
+This is not a finished product, but you can still contribute and test it out.

 This project is translated in 2 languages, Dutch and English.